MadeleineKRoberts/FEC_Big_Data_Analysis/app/public/ReadMe.md

 Speed layer:
 I built the form in http://ec2-3-143-113-170.us-east-2.compute.amazonaws.com:3090/submitContribution.html to allow for individual to enter in contributions.
-This will not be integrated into the batch layer because they may not be completely correct however it will provide some insight as the FEC irregularly update their data sets.
+This will provide some insight as the FEC irregularly update their data sets.